mbourgey/EBI_cancer_workshop_SNV/solutions/_igv1.md

  - 9 130635680
  - 9 130635681

-Called as somatic snp with high/moderate impact and looks rea
+Called as somatic snp with high/moderate impact and looks real

  - 9 130634110

+We can see here, it is usually a good sign when several callers detect the mutation